mongodb/mongo/README.third_party.md

 made to upgrade a vendored library.

-Whenever a vendored library is included in released binary artifacts, is not authored by MongoDB, and has a license which requires reproduction, a notice will be included in
+Whenever a vendored library is included in released binary artifacts, is not authored by MerizoDB, and has a license which requires reproduction, a notice will be included in
 `THIRD-PARTY-NOTICES`.